 Problems passing urine

-Boys with PUV often have problems when passing urine, such as wetting the bed more than usual, feeling pain when weeing, weeing less often or having a poor stream of urine.
+Boys with PUV often have problems when passing urine.
+This can include wetting during the day or at night, having to ‘push’ to pass urine, feeling pain when weeing, weeing less often or having a poor stream of urine.
+However, these symptoms are common, and most young boys with these issues do not have PUV.

 Urinary tract infections